-One morning during my allotted time slot of 3:30 a.m.
-I showed up for my regular class at the shala.
-It was my second trip to India and my first time studying under Shri K. Pattabhi Jois in Mysore.
-As I sat down on the front steps of the school, I could not figure out why no one else had come.
+One morning during my allotted time slot of 4:30 a.m. in Mysore, I showed up for my regular class at the shala after frantically catching a very rare rickshaw.
+Usually at this time there was absolutely no one around.
+It was my second trip to India and my first time studying under Pattabhi Jois.
+I was bit ‘out of’ to say the least.
+And getting up at 3 a.m. didn’t’ really help.
+As I sat down on the front steps of the school, I could not understand why no one else had come yet.
 I certainly was not the only eager student.

-By this time, it was closer to 4 a.m.
-Because I was alone and it was so early in the morning, I started to imagine the worse when I began hearing ruffling noises.
-I immediately went flying out of my sitting position only to see a bull-frog gracefully land near me.
-For the next few minutes, I watched him (or her) jump around.
-Back then it was just not uncommon to walk to class, hitch a ride or head out at godly hours like 3:00 a.m. to get a rickshaw to class.
-Today, it’s a totally different scene and I would not recommend it.
-Not that I recommended it then either but there wasn’t any other way to get to class.
-Watching the frog gradually made me realize, I would head back to my hotel.
+By now, it was getting closer to 4 a.m. and still no other students had shown up.
+Because I was totally alone and sitting around in the dark in Mysore, I started to imagine the worse when I heard noises around me.
+I immediately went flying out of my seat as a bullfrog gracefully landed directly beside me.
+For the next few seconds, I watched him (or her) jump around.
+My heart went from my gut back to feeling oddly okay with the realization I was after all alone in the pitch dark.
+I have to say during those years, it was not that stupid to walk to class; hitch a ride or head out at ungodly hours to get to class.
+Things were safer, calmer and there were no reports on sexual predators or attacks.
+Today, unfortunately, it has grown into a totally different scene.
+I would never recommend walking alone to anyone (female or male).
+Not that I recommended it then either, but there wasn’t any other way to get to class.
+So in watching the frog and realizing my mistake, I gradually knew it was time to head back to my hotel.

-During a full moon the sun and the moon are in opposition to each another while in the new moon cycle they are in conjunction.
+During a full moon the sun and moon are in opposition to one another while in the new moon cycle they are in conjunction.
 These differing positions are related to the cycles of our breath.
-The full moon relates to the end of the inhalation; the rising of prana (energy).
-This is the vital life source that expands and increases energy both physically and mentally.
-A common characteristic during full moons is that of becoming head strong.
+That is, the full moon relates to the end of the inhalation; the rising of prana (energy).
+A common characteristic during a full moon is that of becoming head strong; overly aggressively or feeling angry.
 Conversely, the new moon relates to the end of the exhalation; the emerging apana (downward energy).
-This is said to be associated with feelings of physical weightiness.
+This is believed to be associated with feelings of heaviness or feeling ‘earthy’.

 © Copyright of The Yoga Way, 2014.
 All written rights reserved.